FIWARE/tutorials.Extended-Properties/README.md

 ### Reading multilingual data in simplified format

+This example retrieves a **LanguageProperty** in key-values format.
 If we wanted to get the response in simplified format, we need to send the corresponding request parameter `format` equal to `simplified`: